-The Company will include in the corporate governance statement in the annual report or related filing with the ASX an account of the mix of skills and diversity it seeks to achieve in membership of the Board.
+The Company will include in the corporate governance statement in the annual report an account of the mix of skills and diversity it seeks to achieve in membership of the Board.

-Additionally, in each annual report or related filing with the ASX the Company will disclose the measurable objectives for achieving gender diversity in accordance with the diversity charter and any progress towards achieving them.
+Additionally, in each annual report the Company will disclose the measurable objectives for achieving gender diversity in accordance with the diversity charter and any progress towards achieving them.
 In particular, the Company will disclose the proportion of women employees in its workforce, in senior management and on the Board.